lewishowles/components/src/components/interaction/ui-button/ui-button.md

 - default: "Loading"

-The text to show to screen-reader users when this button is in its `reactive` state.
+The text announced to screen readers when the button is in its loading state.
+Populates a live region inside the button, so it is read aloud when the button becomes busy.

 ## Props